-Savannah’s newest pearl of edible possibilities also lauds the city’s succulent layers of culture, change and piquant cuisine.
+Savannah’s newest pearl, Atlantic, of edible possibilities also lauds the city’s succulent layers of culture, change and piquant cuisine.

 Atlantic, the newest addition to the Starland District’s foodie neighborhood, operates under the general management of Jason Restivo, a California native but no stranger to Savannah’s assorted range of restaurants.
 Working alongside Head Chef Lauren Teague, Restivo serves up an excellently crafted seasonal menu with an equally impressive list of international wines to compliment each fresh flavor.

 When Restivo considered opening his own restaurant in the city that fostered his customer service career, he never approached the idea as a remedy.
 He knew Savannah was not lacking any fundamentals in its diverse dining scene.
-There was no hole he set out to fill.
+He set out to fill every hole.
 Instead, he worked to share his unrestrained enthusiasm for food, wine and play.

 Indeed, as Shakespeare wrote, the play’s the thing.

 Restivo aims to serve (pun intended) the neighboring restaurants who supported him throughout Atlantic’s development, including Cotton and Rye, The Florence and The Collins Quarter in Downtown Savannnah.
 He and his team abide by two business laws: 1) Don’t tell guests what to eat; 2) Don’t serve more food than guests can finish.
 These philosophies yield less trash and happier guests.
 And he doesn’t sit back and observe.
 He’s all in with his crew, working the floor, pouring wine, delivering food orders.